 I should add that the cat has multiple comfy places to hang out, in almost every room of the house, on the windowsill to gaze out at the world, on the bed with a comfy blanket to soak up the warm afternoon rays of the sun, on a sheepskin and so on.

-It leaves me thinking – Did we solve this problem or did he?
+It leaves me thinking – Did we solve this Leather couch and cats problem or did he?
 Nup, not even going there.

-These protectors would also be great for parents with toddlers or grandparents looking after grandchildren.
+These protectors would also be great for families with toddlers and also for grandparents looking after grandchildren.

-Couches are expensive and having the covers just means, it doesn’t matter if the cat is there or if something is spilled.
+Furniture is expensive and having the covers just means it doesn’t matter if the cat is sitting there or if something is spilled on the couch.